gabdub/ta-tweaks/README.md

 text:s2
 ```

-The panel simplifies the creation of the toolbar because almost all the options are set from the tab "Toolbar":
+The panel simplifies the creation of the toolbar because almost all the options are set from the "Toolbar" tab:
 ```
 if toolbar then
   require('toolbar')